 - Spend directly to supply affordable housing.
 Many councils eschew direct investment in social housing, seeing this as the redistributive responsibility of other spheres of government.
-Others regards social mix, diversity and inclusion as part of the defining environmental characteristics of their community and are not prepared to leave their support entirely to the vagaries of policy making at State and Federal level.
+Others regard social mix, diversity and inclusion as part of the defining environmental characteristics of their community and are not prepared to leave their support entirely to the vagaries of policymaking at State and Federal level.

 These tiers are unpacked further in the following diagram, which illustrates the specific affordable housing policies which council can pursue depending on its appetite for risk and the priority it places on this particular social issue.

 Figure 1: Potential roles for councils in affordable housing